 As much as I love quick baking cakes, when I take the time to bake yeast dough cakes, I’m always rewarded with the satisfying process of making the dough, the amazing smell that fills the kitchen, the tasty rich fresh soft dough, combined with the filling and the crust.
 All these come together to create the most “comfort food” experience which no quick muffin can give.

-I was about to make a chocolate cake, when I noticed didn’t have the amount of butter the recipe required.
-Noticing I have three very ripe bananas in the kitchen, I thought the bananas could act as a butter substitute, while also add their unique flavor to the cake.
-The result was a rich and moist cake – definitely a keeper.
+When I was about to prepare a chocolate cake, I realized I didn’t have the amount of butter the recipe required.
+Noticing I have three ripe bananas in the kitchen, I thought the bananas could act as a butter substitute, while also add their unique flavor to the cake.
+The “trick” worked beautifully, and the result was the following decadently rich and moist cake.
+Adding a luscious chocolate glaze on top, made it even richer and tastier.
+Try it and enjoy.